labex-labs/open-source-labs/docker/play-with-docker/lab-orchestration-hol/step2.md

-# Step 2.1 - Create a Manager node
+# Create a Manager node

 In this step you'll initialize a new Swarm, join a single worker node, and verify the operations worked.